 I am also very familiar with Fran's character.
-They are very mild mannered, and not four months were very painful.
+They are very mild mannered, and not 50 51 aggressive at all.
+I have never known them to be violent towards any person for any reason, unless it was in self-defense.
+It is true that Fran took the death of their spouse, Erin Lewis, really hard.
+52 53 Erin only lived about four months after the diagnosis of pancreatic cancer was made, but those last 54 four months were very painful.
 It tortured Fran to see Erin waste away.
 Fran hasn't gotten over this.
-I agree that Fran's protest activities against the plant are emotional and controversial, but who can blame them?
-I know my child well, and I know that they would never intentionally hurt another human being.
+I agree that Fran's protest activities against the plant are emotional and controversial, but who 55 can blame them?
+I know my child well, and I know that they would never intentionally hurt another 56 human being.
 I don't know who or how, but I know somebody is trying to frame Fran.
+57